Bacillus subtilis: Genome

 Bacillus subtilis has about 4,100 genes.
 Of these, only 192 were shown to be indispensable; another 79 were predicted to be essential, as well.
 A vast majority of essential genes were categorized in relatively few domains of cell metabolism, with about half involved in information processing, one-fifth involved in the synthesis of cell envelope and the determination of cell shape and division, and one-tenth related to cell energetics.

 The complete genome sequence of B. subtilis sub-strain QB928 has 4,146,839 DNA base pairs and 4,292 genes.
 The QB928 strain is widely used in genetic studies due to the presence of various markers [aroI(aroK)906 purE1 dal(alrA)1 trpC2].

 Several noncoding RNAs have been characterized in the B. subtilis genome in 2009, including Bsr RNAs.

 Microarray-based comparative genomic analyses have revealed that B. subtilis members show considerable genomic diversity.

-FsrA is a small RNA found in Bacillus subtilis.
-It is an effector of the iron sparing response, and acts to down-regulate iron-containing proteins in times of poor iron bioavailability.
+FsrA, a small RNA found in B. subtilis, is an effector of the iron-sparing response and acts to down-regulate iron-containing proteins in times of poor iron bioavailability.

-A promising fish probiotic, B. subtilis strain WS1A, that possesses antimicrobial activity against Aeromonas veronii and suppressed motile Aeromonas septicemia in Labeo rohita.
+A promising fish probiotic, B. subtilis strain WS1A, possesses antimicrobial activity against Aeromonas veronii and suppressed motile Aeromonas septicemia in Labeo rohita.
 The de novo assembly resulted in an estimated chromosome size of 4,148,460 bp, with 4,288 open reading frames.
-B. subtilis strain WS1A genome contains many potential genes, such as those encoding proteins involved in the biosynthesis of riboflavin, vitamin B6, and amino acids (ilvD) and in carbon utilization (pta).
+B. subtilis strain WS1A genome contains many potential genes, such as those encoding proteins involved in the biosynthesis of riboflavin, vitamin B_{6}, and amino acids (ilvD) and in carbon utilization (pta).

+Conditional gene essentiality

+Studies using computational metabolic modeling have shown that gene essentiality in B. subtilis can vary depending on environmental conditions.
+Flux balance analysis simulations indicate that while some genes remain consistently essential for growth, others exhibit condition-dependent essentiality under nutrient or oxygen limitation.

+Under nutrient-limited conditions, such as glucose or nitrogen restriction, metabolic activity shifts between biomass production and maintenance processes, altering growth outcomes.
+These findings suggest that metabolic robustness in B. subtilis involves tradeoffs between rapid growth and long-term survival under environmental stresses.

+In response to nutrient limitation, B. subtilis can also initiate adaptive physiological responses, including metabolic diversification and endospore formation under prolonged stress.